Shoppers abandoning their carts on your site?

 Below, we’ve pulled together our top 10 abandoned cart recovery strategies, and we’ll be answering your most pressing questions.

 What is abandoned cart recovery?
 Why does it matter?
-And what can your online business do to make abandoned cart recovery a priority in 2023?
+And what can your online business do to make abandoned cart recovery a priority?

 In ecommerce parlance, an abandoned cart is when a customer visits your online store, selects items they wish to buy (adding these items to their shopping “cart”), but fails to follow through with the purchase.

 Abandoned carts can happen for a wide variety of reasons, including: